Estimated reading time: 9 minutes

 February: Plan Ahead for Equity Milestones and Career Moves

-February tends to be a quieter month financially, which makes it the perfect time to step back, regroup, and strategize without the pressure of looming deadlines.
+February tends to be a quieter month financially, which makes it the perfect time to strategize without the pressure.

 March: Get Organized for Tax Filing Season